Daikon-Sun/Routing-Visualization/BR/README.md

 It is suitable for inputs with less than 10^5-10^6 items (i.e. lines).

-In the other hand, 2d_visualize uses pyQt, so it's quite efficient.
+On the other hand, 2d_visualize uses pyQt, so it's quite efficient.

 It can handle inputs up to 10^7-10^8 items, or even 10^9 if you have great CPUs.